Chinese Eggplant with Garlic Sauce

 Next, place the eggplant into a steamer basket and cover.
 Steam for 10-12 minutes until the eggplant is soft but still pliable.
 It should hold up and not break apart when you hold a piece.
 Remove from the steamer and dry with a paper towel to remove the excess moisture.

-Next, mix the sauce by combining chicken stock (I always use Kettle & Fire – get 20% off your order when you use code CJPINS!), light soy sauce, dark soy sauce, sugar, white pepper, msg, and cornstarch.
+Next, mix the Garlic Sauce by combining chicken stock, light soy sauce, dark soy sauce, sugar, white pepper, msg, and cornstarch.
 I always like to premix my sauce to have it ready to go during the fast cooking process.

 Now that your eggplant is steamed and patted dry to remove excess moisture and your sauce is mixed, chop garlic and ginger and set them together next to your pan.
 I like to have my ingredients ready to go because the cooking process can be quick here!